 Instructions

-- Pour a few tablespoons of white sugar on a small plate.
+Pour a few tablespoons of sugar onto a small plate.

-- Run a lemon wedge along the rim of a martini glass.
+Rub a lemon wedge around the rim of a martini glass, then dip the rim into the sugar.

 Notes